Skip to Main Content

 • Outlier Influence: The metric can be skewed by publications with unusually high citations.

-• Small Sets: these measures are less reliable for small sets of publications.
-Author's FWCI and CNCI is not recommended for researchers who have published a small number of papers.
+• Small Sets: The metric is less reliable for small sets of publications.
+Researchers who have published a small number of papers should use this metric carefully and combine multiple metrics, like publication numbers and citation counts.